- Home/

 Walk frequency

 If you have an active dog or will be away from home for a long time, scheduling more than one walk per day is ideal.
-Some dog walkers offer discounts for "packaged" services, while others charge more for additional walks.
+Some dog walkers offer discounts for 'packaged' services, while others charge more for additional walks.
 Ask your dog walker what they can provide for two or more walks per day, especially if the walks will be private.

 Number of dogs

 Many dog walking services pick up and drop off pets in small groups.
 This allows socialisation and makes it easier for the dog walker to cater to more clients.
-If you want private walks for your pet, you might have to pay more for the dog walker's time.

 Holiday rates